-- To carry out error analysis and find the probable error in a measurement system - To teach the construction, characteristics and operation of different variable resistance, capacitance and inductive transducers - To develop knowledge in temperature, pressure, flow and level measurement - To impart the basic concepts of instrumentation and control systems - To understand process control systems with related examples - To make familiarize with process control tools, control the process parameters in process industries.
+- To introduce the general concepts of measurements. - To impart knowledge on the construction, characteristics and operation of different variable resistance, capacitance and inductive transducers - To develop knowledge in temperature, pressure, flow and level measurement - To impart the basic concepts of instrumentation and control systems - To understand process control systems with related examples - To make familiarize with process control tools, control the process parameters in process industries.

-MODULE I GENERAL CONCEPTS OF MEASUREMENTS 8
+MODULE I GENERAL CONCEPTS OF MEASUREMENTS